lcls-users/tmo-prefex/docs/xtc2h5.md

 It can be launched in serial, but should normally be launched in parallel with mpirun.
 See `slurmscript.bash` for a complete example.

+It can be launched with, e.g.

+    ssh psana sbatch $PWD/slurmscript.bash tmox1016823 45